 “Valvular heart disease is a field that brings together a lot of different specialties: from basic scientists to epidemiologists to cardiac surgeons, interventional cardiologists, imaging specialists and valve experts.
 It has become an integrative field, which is actually being reflected in people’s practice.” – Dr. Catherine Otto

-Dr. Otto is a well-respected author and researcher and has authored multiple publications including the Textbook of Clinical Echocardiography, 6th Edition, Echocardiography Review Guide, 3nd Edition, Practice of Clinical Echocardiography, 5th Edition, and Valvular Heart Disease.
-She is series editor for the four-volume Practical Echocardiography series.
+Dr. Otto is a well-respected author and researcher and has authored multiple publications including the Textbook of Clinical Echocardiography, 6th Edition, Echocardiography Review Guide, 3rd Edition, Practice of Clinical Echocardiography, 5th Edition, and Valvular Heart Disease: A Companion to Braunwald’s Heart Disease and winner of the 2014 BMA Medical Book Awards 1st Prize Award Winner in Cardiology.
+She is series editor for the four-volume Practical Echocardiography series and she serves as Editor in Chief of editor-in-chief for Heart, the journal of the British Cardiovascular Society.

 It’s exciting that there are so many people interested in valvular heart disease now.
 We’ve been able to recruit excellent authors from around the world with expertise in each of the different areas.
 I think it’s brought a lot of depth to the book.
 To have that kind of expertise and interaction between the authors has enhanced what we can offer in Valvular Heart Disease.